About Downswood, Kent

 Just before the second World War most of the area became a ragstone quarry.
 Much of the stone was taken by lorry to the Weald of Kent and Romney Marsh for building airfields and roads preparing for the invasion of France.
 Quarrying ceased in the 1970s.

 Constructed in the 1980s, the housing development covers 88.96 acres and forms the most densely populated parish within the Maidstone Borough Council area.
 It was granted its independence with the formation of the Parish Council in 1987.
-Within the Parish there is a community centre, doctor's surgery and a parade of shops.
+Within the Parish there is a community centre and a parade of shops.
 To the northeast lies Mallards Open Space which includes a lake, play and sports area.